Repurposing one piece of UGC across every channel

 Visual search and "shop the look": turning a customer photo into a buyable cart

 Shoppers increasingly start with an image, not a keyword.
-Visual search and shop-the-look turn a photo, often a real customer’s photo, into a path straight to a buyable product.
-Here is how it works and where it belongs.
+Visual search and shop-the-look turn a photo, often a real customer’s, into a path straight to a buyable product.
+This is how it works and where it earns its place on the page.

 - Strategy